ArPiRobot/arpirobot.github.io/docs/guide/programming/gettingstarted.md

 ![VSCode Screenshot](../../img/documents_location.png){: style="height:300px"}

 Each project has its own folder which will be created in the location selected.
 The folder name is the same as the project name.
-For example, if your project is named `FirstProgram` and the parent directory is `Documents` the project will be `Documents/FirstProgram`.
+For example, if your project is named `GuideProgram` and the parent directory is `Documents` the project will be `Documents/GuideProgram`.

 ![VSCode Screenshot](../../img/proj_in_docs.png){: style="height:300px"}